First year, fall term all Environmental Science programs have the same courses.

-NOTE: For those Environmental Science students who have declared a concentration in Earth Sciences, the free 0.5 credit option in winter term should be replaced with ERTH 1009.
-Upper level Earth Sciences courses recommend both ERTH 1006 (in fall) and ERTH 1009 (in winter)
+NOTE 2: For Environmental Science, concentration in Geomatics, MATH 1107 and GEOM 1004 are recommended in the winter term, first year, instead of ENSC 2001 and 0.5 free elective.
+NOTE 3: For those Environmental Science students who have declared a minor in Earth Sciences, the free 0.5 credit option in winter term should be replaced with ERTH 1009.

 For students in the main program of Environmental Science only-courses recommended as a winter term free elective option include (but are not limited to):

 - GEOM 2005–Introduction to Geospatial Programming (Approved Science or Specialization course option)

 - GEOG 2020–Ecosystems of Canada (Arts and Social Science elective)

 - GEOM 1004-Maps, Satellites and the Geospatial Revolution